zeromev/zeromev-core/README.md

     "PurgeAfterDays": 14,
 ```

 Configure whether to collect data from the [Flashbots Block API](https://blocks.flashbots.net/).
-This information is used by the zeromev website, so is generally set true.
+This API has now been decomissioned by Flashbots, so is generally set false.

 ```
-    "DoExtractFlashbots": true,
+    "DoExtractFlashbots": false,
 ```

 ## install mev-inspect-py